kobri05/ICA-2-Version-Control/README.md

 # ICA-2-Version-Control
-Peer activity 2 with Kate and Ericka
+Peer activity 2 with Kate OBrien and Ericka Quintero